Toonlaf/Toonlaf/README.md

 # 👋 Ciao!
 I'm @Toonlaf 🇮🇹

 ## 🌍 About Me
-Full-Stack Developer based in Italy, passionate about crafting digital solutions that make a difference.
+Full-Stack Developer based in Barcelona, passionate about crafting digital solutions that make a difference.
 Specialized in Shopify development and modern web technologies.
 When I'm not coding, you might find me exploring new technologies or enjoying videogames 👾

 ## 🔍 Current Tech Journey
 I'm diving deep into: